jmablog/tinieR/README.md

 knitr::include_graphics(shrunk_img)
 ```

-## TinyPNG API Monthly Allowance and Other Details
+## TinyPNG API monthly allowance and other details

 TinyPNG is quite generous at 500 free images per month, but if you're using `tinify()` as part a script that may be run multiple times, you should be aware of your API usage.
-Fortunately TinyPNG is smart enough to know when you are uploading the same file over again, and so will not count repeat calls of `tinify()` on the **exact same** image file against your monthly API usage limit.
+Fortunately TinyPNG is smart enough to know when you are uploading the same file over again, and so will not count repeat calls of `tinify()` on the **exact same** image file against your monthly limit.
 This is handy if you are using `tinify()` in an RMarkdown document as it won't count against your API usage every time you knit your document.
 However be careful if saving new images to file from other workflows, such as creating plots, as changes to these will most likely count as new files when uploaded to TinyPNG.

-You can check your API usage, as well as see how much the file size has changed, with `details = TRUE`:
+You can check your API usage, as well as see how much the tinified file size has shrunk, with `details = TRUE`:

 ``` r
 tinify("example.png", details = TRUE)